 Later, sitting outside on her deck chair looking out to sea whilst we sat facing her on the concrete wall, she told us that this was a thin place to her.

 I’d never heard of a "thin place" before and she explained (although I can’t now remember her words) it was a place one felt a little closer to God, to the Divine, to something otherworldly.

 Here, looking out towards the sea, was a thin place for Stella.
 It’s not hard for me to understand why.
 The ocean does that to a person.
 So vast.
 So powerful.
 So beautiful.

 Despite the glorious sunshine in Folkestone, when we returned to London that evening it was the same wet rain that had been falling when we left St. Pancras early that morning for our teddy bears’ picnic.

-I’ve been thinking about thin places since that trip.
-I even googled it and found there’s actually quite a lot of information out there.
+I’ve been thinking and looking up more about thin places since that trip.
 I discovered it’s a Celtic Christian term for the rare places where "the distance between heaven and earth collapses."
 I thought that was quite beautiful.

 I think we’ve all been in those places, no?
 Experienced that feeling.

 The places you truly understand both your significance and how utterly small you are.